 Beaver Dam - Derge County Park

-Summers of 2011 through 2015 - We camphosted at this park for the summer.
+Summers of 2011 through 2018 - We camp hosted at this park for the summer.
 There are 25 sites, all with 30 amp electric.
 The road and sites are paved.
 There is no water at any of the sites, but there is water available to fill your tanks at the park entrance.
 The park is located on Beaver Dam Lake with beautiful views, fishing and a boat launch.
 There are also two shelters to rent, one partially enclosed and one fully enclosed.
 We love the setting of this park, and will be back.

 Columbus - Astico County Park

 Summer of 2010 - We camphosted at this park for the summer.
 There are about 75 sites, some with 20 amp electric, some with 30 amp and some with 50 amp.
 There are some electric and some tenting sites along the Crawfish River.
 A nice natural setting.
 Roads and some sites are paved.
 There is no water at any of the sites, but there is water available to fill your tanks as you enter the park.
 Canoes and kayaks are available to rent.